An ALE approach to reduce spurious numerical mixing through variational minimizers: application to internal waves: Results

 \subsection{ISW interaction with a submerged wedge}

-To further investigate soliton-topography interactions, we focus on the interaction of an ISW with a submerged obstacle.
-Specifically, we consider the experiments of \cite{hsieh2015numerical}, where a submerged wedge with $45^\circ$ angle and height of $0.3m$ is placed at $x=0$.
+To further investigate the effectiveness of the ALE scheme in soliton-topography interactions, we focus on the interaction of an ISW with a submerged obstacle.
+Specifically, we consider the experiments of \cite{hsieh2015numerical}, where a submerged wedge with a $45^\circ$ angle and a height of $0.3m$ is placed at $x=0$.
 The depth of the tank is $0.5m$ and the data of the soliton can be found in Tab.\ref{tab:isw}.

 According to the experiments, the ISW is expected to impact the wedge in a violent manner and then to continue and propagate past it.
 In order to properly capture this numerically, the solver must be able to sharply capture the ISW without severe numerical diffusion/mixing, while retaining a robust mesh quality during the impact upon the obstacle.
-This produces a challenge, that if properly address will further solidify the validity of the proposed method.
+This poses a challenge that, if properly addressed, will further solidify the validity of the proposed method.

-A mesh of total $ 2000 \times 30 $ cells is employed that covers the domain $ (x,z) \in [-6,4] \times [-0.5,0] $.
+A mesh of $ 2000 \times 30 $ cells in total is employed that covers the domain $ (x,z) \in [-6 m ,4 m ] \times [-0.5 m , 0 ] $.
 Again, SLS uses the variational mesh movement $ a_x = a_\xi = 1 $ and $ a_M = 10 $.
 Since the impact on the wedge heavily distorts the isopycnals, the value $a_\vartheta=0.01$ is utilized based on the discussion of \S\ref{sec:freqfilter}.
+Similar to \S\ref{sec:isw_tanh}, the performance of the proposed ALE scheme is assessed through two additional simulations using a $\sigma$-grid configuration and the solver in isopycnal mode.
 All boundaries are considered impenetrable walls except the top one, where a zero pressure free-surface condition is enforced.

+In Fig.\ref{fig:isw_wedge_comparison}, the results obtained using the three vertical mesh approaches are compared at the instant when the ISW impacts the wedge.
+Straightaway, we note that the pycnocline undergoes considerable deformation and this, unlike the comparison shown in Fig.\ref{fig:tanh_compare} of the previous test case, severely impacts the performance of vertically Lagrangian approaches.
+Indeed, in the purely isopycnal configuration, the layers become heavily distorted and eventually unstable, resulting in the solver crashing shortly after $t=25s$.
+Although this behavior could potentially be stabilized through the ad-hoc addition of diffusive smoothing, the ALE approach provides such stabilization without sacrificing the accuracy of the results.

+Additionally, the isopycnal approach fails to capture the overturning phenomenon, in which a mass of light water penetrates into the denser region, whereas both the $\sigma$ and ALE simulations successfully resolve it.
+Comparing the $\sigma$-grid with the proposed variational ALE approach, we observe that the latter exhibits a higher effective resolution, capturing both the smooth and strongly deformed parts of the pycnocline more sharply.
+Overall, Fig.\ref{fig:isw_wedge_comparison} demonstrates that the proposed ALE approach reduces the numerical mixing apparent in the $\sigma$-configuration while simultaneously avoiding the instabilities of the isopycnal configuration.